 Offer Possible Solutions

 Make this angry email a constructive one too by offering solutions to the problem that has been created.
-Give the recipient a chance to fix their mistake instead of just doing damage control yourself.
+Give the recipient a chance to fix their mistake instead of taking over and doing damage control yourself.
 Maybe you could also allow them to come up with some possible solutions on their own.
 This is the only way they will improve in their job!
 Offering a second chance turns this bad situation into an opportunity to learn.

 Open the Lines of Communication

 Offer to meet in person to discuss the issue further, if at all possible.
-If it’s not, you can propose to talk on the phone or continue conversing over email.
+If it’s not, you can propose to talk on the phone or video call.
 No matter how difficult it may be, it’s important that the recipient knows they have the opportunity to talk to you about this situation.
 You can hear their side of the story and let them explain why what they did was a mistake, and then discuss those possible solutions.
 Opening the lines of communication will make you a good leader and give them the chance to prove that they are great too.

 Sign Off with a Kind Message